 Keep it simple: Unless you are producing content for a very specific audience (such as doctors, lawyers, etc.), avoid using jargon or confusing setups.
 If the ad has to be explained to be funny, then it’s not as effective.

 The Dollar Shave Club was started in 2011 after two of its co-founders, Mark Levine and Michael Dubin, found themselves commiserating at a party over the cost of razor blades.
-Soon aftedollar_shave_blades_adr securing funding, they built a membership-based company that was designed to make shaving more economical.
+Soon after securing funding, they built a membership-based company that was designed to make shaving more economical.
 A worthy idea, true.

 But how does a relatively small business in the estimated $13 billion shave industry get attention?
 Especially when they don’t have the massive marketing budgets of competitors like Gillette and Bic.